 ANT-184.
-Contemporary Japanese Society. (not offered in 2010-11).
+Contemporary Japanese Society.
+(Fall; Christensen).
 An anthropological introduction to contemporary Japanese society and culture.
-Provides an historical overview, then explores
+Provides an historical overview, then explores in greater depth of such topics as family structure, education, religious traditions, the work place, women, and contemporary social problems.
+GenEd: LCC